Skip to content

 // 1.
 Starts with a base configuration.

 // 2.
-Merges with the previous source.
+Merges with the previous source if needed

-// 3.
-Allows environment variables to override previous values (optional).
+// to override previous values (optional).

 // 4.
-Validates the merged configuration and returns the final, type-safe object.
+Validates the merged configuration and

 .build();